-... and in case you are interested in the "how all this came about" discussion How about the way we are taught our science?
+A special place in the history of science How about the way we are taught our science?
 Kuhn said that the "educational initiation that prepares and licenses the student for professional practice... is both rigorous and rigid" and "It is a narrow and rigid education [in physics/science], probably more so than any other except perhaps in orthodox theology"